The Measurement Trap: Evaluating Teaching Quality Without Damaging Real Learning

 • Provide optimistic, actionable comments

-• Encourage communicate and mirrored image
+• Encourage dialogue and reflective practice

 For example, instead of simply rating a lesson, observers can interact instructors in reflective conversations about academic progress, student responses, and areas for development.
 This shifts the point of interest from judgment to expert knowledge gaining.
 When used effectively, classroom observations turn out to be a cornerstone of education quality assurance, assisting both accountability and teacher development.